 All employees must complete weekly time sheets.
 The time sheet is an employee's time record, and it is important.
 It is the basis of the employee's pay record.

-Falsification of this record or failure to accurately and/or timely complete the record is subject to discipline up to and including discharge, or may delay the employee's paycheck until the next pay period.
+Falsification of this record or failure to accurately and/or complete in a timely manner the record is subject to discipline up to and including discharge, or may delay the employee's paycheck until the next pay period.